lisadunlap/StringSight/README.md

 conda create -n stringsight python=3.11 conda activate stringsight

+# Upgrade pip and setuptools to ensure wheel support
+pip install --upgrade pip setuptools wheel

 # Build the frontend (required for the web UI)
 chmod +x build_frontend.sh
 ./build_frontend.sh

+# Install StringSight in editable mode (wandb is optional and not required)
+pip install -e .

-# Install StringSight in editable mode with full extras
+# Install StringSight in editable mode with full extras (includes wandb)
 pip install -e ".[full]"

 # Install StringSight in editable mode with dev dependencies
 pip install -e ".[dev]"
 ```

+**Note:** `wandb` is now an optional dependency.
+If you need experiment tracking with wandb, install it separately:
+- `pip install "stringsight[wandb]"` - installs StringSight with wandb
+- `pip install wandb` - or install wandb separately if you encounter build issues

 Set your API keys (required for running LLM-backed pipelines):